 The Idaho State Quarter was released on June 5, 2007, and is the 43rd coin in the U.S. Mint's 50 State Quarter Dollar series.
-The coin features a Peregrine Falcon as the main device, with an outline of the State of Idaho to its lower right.
+The coin features a Peregrine Falcon as the primary device, with an outline of the State of Idaho to its lower right.
 The State Motto, Esto Perpetua, ("Let it be Perpetual,") also appears.
 Norm Nemeth engraved the reverse design of the coin.

 Idaho State Quarter Design Selection Process

-The choice of the Peregrine Falcon for the main design device on the Idaho Quarter strikes most people as being odd, and with good reason.
+The choice of the Peregrine Falcon for the primary design device on the Idaho Quarter strikes most people as being odd and with good reason.
 The Peregrine Falcon isn't even the Idaho State Bird; the Mountain Bluebird has this honor.
 Idaho is best known for its incomparable potatoes, and its pristine wilderness areas, both of which would have been popular design choices for the Idaho State Quarter.

 More than 1,200 design suggestions were submitted to the Idaho Commission of the Arts, which narrowed them down to ten semi-finalists.
 These semi-finalist designs were forwarded to Idaho's then-Governor Dirk Kempthorne, who had his choice of five of them rendered into formal design narratives.
-The U.S. Mint invited artists to submit designs for three of the narratives, resulting in proposed coins featuring (a) the Peregrine Falcon; (b) the tapestry of farmland; and (c) lyrics to the State Song.
+The U.S. Mint invited artists to submit designs for three of the narratives, resulting in proposed coins featuring: the Peregrine Falcon, the tapestry of farmland, and lyrics to the State Song.

 Why is the Peregrine Falcon on the Idaho Quarter?

 Once again, Governor Kempthorne retained the last word, selecting the Peregrine Falcon design from among these final three-coin choices.
 The Peregrine Falcon, while a noble and beautiful bird, has no particular resonance to the average Idaho citizen.
 This falcon is found living in the wild virtually the world over; it is native to every continent, except Antarctica.

 Idaho State Quarter Facts